 Ranking Factors for Local Listings

 Google looks at three different things when deciding which listing will show up for a local query.
 Those factors are:

 Google uses an algorithm that looks at the location of a user in relation to the geographic location of the business as well as that business’s proximity to a center point (typically a major metropolitan area).
 Online marketers call this the Centroid Bias because listings further away from the center of the geographic location may be given less preference, even though they might be more relevant to the user.
-If you do a search for this on the web, you’ll find a lot of ambiguity and few answers.
+If you do a search for this on the web, you will find a lot of ambiguity and few answers.
 Some say that the Centroid of a particular area is not necessarily the city center closest to where the query originated, but Google’s opinion of the center of industry activity in any given geographic location.
-For instance, if an attorney were trying to rank for “family lawyer Cleveland,” the center might not be the center of Cleveland, but a central point among an area dense with family law practices.
+For instance, if an attorney were trying to rank for “family lawyer Cleveland,” the center might not be the center of Cleveland but a central point among an area dense with family law practices.
 Unfortunately, since listing information is based on your address (and unless you are flexible in changing that), you pretty much have to work with what you have.

 Google uses factors like social indicators, links, and overall web presence to determine if a local office would be relevant to a searcher.
 Attorneys who have many offices generally only have one website.

 If you can create a presence on the web for each office that you run independently of others, the greater the chances are of that office showing up with others in maps applications or in search for localized queries.